Approaching the quantum limit of energy resolution in animal magnetoreception: Radical-pair Mechanism

 \subsection{Comment on the sensor volume}

-One might rightly wonder why in the discussion of CPF in Sec.
-III.A we considered the whole volume of the solution probed by the laser, whereas in the discussion of cryptochrome in Sec.
-III.C we counted individual sensors, i.e. we multiplied the volume of the ${\rm FAD^{\bullet -}Tr^{\bullet +}}$ sensor with the number of such sensors, which is the number of cryptochrome proteins involved in magnetoreception.
+Defining the sensor volume of the radical-pair magnetoreceptor is not as straightforward as it might seem, we therefore will elaborate on this issue from a number of different perspectives.

 An analogy with optical pumping magnetometers \cite{BR} will facilitate this discussion.
 Such magnetometers, schematically shown in Fig. \ref{as}a, involve atomic spins in the vapor phase, with the atomic vapor enclosed in a glass cell.
 The atoms' spin state, conveying information about the magnetic field, is probed by a laser.
 One can use a photodiode detecting the whole laser beam, alternatively, one can use a photodiode array (Fig. \ref{as}b).
 The array consists of $n$ photosensitive elements.
 If one detects the individual signals $s_1$, $s_2$, ..., $s_n$, then each signal conveys information about the magnetic field experienced by the atoms inside the volume defined by the area of one element and the laser path length through the vapor (Fig. \ref{as}c).
 If, on the other hand, the $n$ individual signals are integrated (Fig. \ref{as}d), information about the magnetic field within the aforementioned elementary volumes is lost, and the sensitive volume is now defined by the laser path length in the vapor and the whole area of the photodiode array (essentially, this is the total vapor volume, when the laser beam waist covers the whole cell).
+We note that this physical picture assumes the presence of a buffer gas used to hinder atomic collisions with the walls, in particular, with a buffer gas pressure such that the diffusion time through the aforementioned elementary volumes is not shorter than the measurement time.